Vijay Khatri

 Vijay Khatri is an Indian-American academic administrator and professor currently serving as the Tandean Rustandy Endowed Dean of the Leeds School of Business at the University of Colorado Boulder.
 He took office in July 2023 and holds the first endowed deanship at the university.

 Early life and education

-Vijay Khatri earned his doctorate in management information systems with a minor in computer science from the University of Arizona, a master's degree in management from the University of Bombay, and a bachelor's degree in engineering from Malaviya National Institute of Technology.
-Khatri completed his PhD under the guidance of his doctoral advisor Sudha Ram.
+Vijay Khatri earned his doctorate in management with a minor in computer science from the University of Arizona, a master's degree in management from the University of Bombay, and a bachelor's degree in engineering from Malaviya National Institute of Technology.

 Career

 Prior to his appointment at CU Boulder, Khatri was a professor of operations and decision technologies at Indiana University’s Kelley School of Business.
 He has held various leadership positions at Kelley, including Executive Associate Dean for Strategy, Innovation, and Technology; Associate Dean for Information, Instructional Technologies, and Academics; chairperson of the Department of Operations & Decision Technologies and co-director of the Institute for Business Analytics.

-Khatri has played a prominent role in advancing the global academic and professional information systems community through editorial leadership, service, and research evaluation.
-He has served as Associate Editor for leading journals such as MIS Quarterly, Information Systems Research, and the Journal of Business Analytics, and has contributed as a Guest Associate Editor for special issues on Business Intelligence and Design Science Research.
-He has been a long-standing member of the editorial board for the Journal of Database Management and previously served on the editorial board of the Journal of the Association for Information Systems.
-His leadership extends to professional organizations, where he has held key roles including Vice President and Treasurer of the Workshop on Information Technologies and Systems WITS), President and Vice President of the AIS Special Interest Group on Systems Analysis and Design (SIGSAND), and advisory committee member for the Indy Big Data Conference.

-Khatri has served as track co-chair at the International Conference on Information Systems (ICIS), chaired multiple tracks and minitracks at the Americas Conference on Information Systems (AMCIS), and taken on major organizing responsibilities at conferences such as WITS, the International Conference on Conceptual Modeling (ER), and the SIGSAND Symposium.
-He was conference co-chair for WITS 2009 and SIGSAND 2011, and has frequently contributed as a session chair, program committee member, and reviewer for prominent conferences across North America, Europe, and Asia.
-In recognition of his expertise, Khatri has also been invited to serve on international research grant panels, including the evaluation panel for Canada's First Research Excellence Fund (CFREF) Canada Excellence Research Chairs (CERC).